 Tree species are defined as native, if they grow within their natural geographical range and under climatic conditions to which they have adapted naturally and without human interference.
-Therefore, primary forests and other wooded land consists of tree species that have not been introduced by humans or that, nevertheless would occur nonetheless in the area, e.g. due to the climatic conditions of the region.
+Therefore, primary forests and other wooded land consists of tree species that have not been introduced by humans or that, nevertheless would occur nonetheless in the area (e.g., due to the climatic conditions of the region).

-Clear visible indication of human activity could be, for instance, land management (i.e. wood harvesting, forest clearance, land use change), heavy fragmentation through infrastructural constructions or disturbances to the natural biodiversity (e.g. significant occurrence of non-native plant or animal species).
-Activities of indigenous people or other humans managing the land in a traditional way do not count as clearly visible indications of human activity if they manage the forest on a subsistence level and their influence on the forested area is minimal (e.g. the collection of wood and non-timber products, the felling of a few trees as well as small-scale forest clearance according to traditional management systems).
+Clear visible indication of human activity could be, for instance, land management (i.e., wood harvesting, forest clearance, land use change), heavy fragmentation through infrastructural constructions or disturbances to the natural biodiversity (e.g., significant occurrence of non- native plant or animal species).
+Activities of indigenous people or other humans managing the land in a traditional way do not count as clearly visible indications of human activity if they manage the forest on a subsistence level and their influence on the forested area is minimal (e.g., the collection of wood and non-timber products, the felling of a few trees as well as small- scale forest clearance according to traditional management systems).

-- 2. Areas designated by law or by the relevant competent authority for nature protection purposes. - 3.
-Areas for the protection of rare, threatened or endangered ecosystems or species areas for the protection of rare, threatened or endangered ecosystems or species include areas that are recognized by international agreements or included in lists drawn up by intergovernmental organizations or the International Union for the Conservation of Nature (IUCN). - 4.
-Natural and non-natural highly biodiverse grassland
+- 2. Areas designated by law or by the relevant competent authority for nature protection purposes, with the exception of APAs (Areas of Environmental Protection) - 3.
+Areas for the protection of rare, threatened, or endangered ecosystems or species.
+These areas include those recognized by international agreements, such as Ramsar sites - 4.
+Natural highly biodiverse grassland